 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit facilities and the ability to close-out market positions.
-The Company manages liquidity risk in accordance with the Liquidity and Large Exposure Policies set by the Board and agreed with the Australian Prudential Regulation Authority (APRA).
-The Company undertakes daily monitoring of actual cash flows and forecasts cash requirements daily.
-The Company substantially matches the maturity profiles of financial assets and liabilities, and aim to ensure that a ready supply of liquidity is available as financial liabilities fall due.
+The Company manages liquidity risk in accordance with the Liquidity and Large Exposure Policies set by the Board and agreed with APRA.
+The Company undertakes daily monitoring of cash flows.
+The Company substantially matches the maturity profiles of financial assets and liabilities, and aims to ensure that a ready supply of liquidity is available as financial liabilities fall due.
 Funds are invested in line with requirements stipulated in the approved Board Policies.

 To further mitigate liquidity risk, the Company's large exposure policy restricts the total amount of its liquid assets that can be held with a single counterparty.
 These limits vary depending upon the creditworthiness of the counterparty with the exception of the Reserve Bank of Australia (100% limit) and a specially approved limit to Westpac Banking Corporation (WBC).
 The Company has an extensive settlement agency relationship with WBC and therefore is required to hold a substantial proportion of its liquidity with WBC to settle the Company's daily cash settlement obligations and to satisfy WBC's requirement for cash security.
-A limit is imposed by Company policy which caps the exposure to WBC at an aggregate dollar limit, which is set in consultation with the Australian Prudential Regulation Authority (APRA).
+A limit is imposed by Company policy which caps the exposure to WBC at an aggregate dollar limit, which is set in consultation with APRA.